gentle joy, playful nourishment

 I am happy to provide a superbill following each visit that you may submit to your insurance to request reimbursement for out-of-network coverage.
 Call your insurance to determine your individual coverage and reimbursement procedures.
 I recommend asking:

-1. Does my plan cover out-of-network habilitative and/or rehabilitative services like speech-language pathology?
+1. For feeding and speech therapy: Does my plan cover out-of-network habilitative and/or rehabilitative services like speech-language pathology?

 2. What percent or dollar amount will I be reimbursed for each visit with my plan?